irgroup-classrooms/dis08-2021/assignments.md

 ...|...|...|...|...

 ### InfoViz (5 pts)
-Create some interesting figures (in spreadsheet software, with R or any other visualitation software you know) on the pokemon data.
+Create some interesting figures (using Python, in spreadsheet software, with R or any other visualitation software you know) on the pokemon data.
 You can even draw it by hand and take a photo - As long as the data is derived from the pokemon data, it's fine.
 If something you have seen somewhere else inspired you, please cite accordingly!
 There is no shame in inspiration, just be fair and cite your sources!